Expanding Access to Tools for Low and Blind Vision Interpreters

 Success in Motion: An Interpreter’s Story

 Blind since birth, Karolline A. once had light perception but was completely blind at 17 due to retinitis pigmentosa.
-Always fascinated by languages and learning, she was eager to attend school as any normal kid in Brazil, her home country.
+Always fascinated by languages and learning, she was eager to attend school in Brazil, her home country.

 Per Karolline, “In Brazil, there are programs and quotas for blind and low vision people that require companies to create employment opportunities.
 However, these opportunities are often only a foot in the door, with no accommodations or pathway to really prove your capabilities.”